evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 **Get a side-by-side comparison**.
 You can also generate statistics for two datasets at once.
 For example, compare the outputs of two different prompts or data from today against yesterday.

-Pass one dataset as `reference`, and another as `current`.
+Pass one dataset as `reference` and another as `current`.
 For simplicity, let's compare the first and next 50 rows from the same dataframe:

 ```python
 text_evals_report = Report(metrics=[